web-native/docs/chtml/v060/specs/scoped-html/README.md

       |-- div (1)
 ```

-### ARIA Roles
+#### ARIA Roles
-The implicit and explicit roles defined in the ARIA specification are automatically recognized in Scoped HTML.
+The scopes created by the roles defined in the ARIA specification are automatically recognized in Scoped HTML.
 Elements that have an explicit or implicit ARIA role can be accessed by both their *rolename* and their *tagname*.

 ```html
 <body>